alanjhodson/alanjhodson.github.io/consulting.md

 ---

 ## Overview
 I am available to assist your organisation if you feel my skillset would be of benefit.
+From a consulting perspective this includes the following areas of specialty:

+-   End User Computing (EUC) including solutions from Amazon, Citrix, Microsoft, Nerdio and VMware
+-   Hybrid Cloud Infrastructure including Amazon, Citrix, Microsoft, Nutanix and VMware including virtual machines and containerisation
+-   Automation and Infrastructure as Code including Github and Terraform
+-   Application Delivery Controllers including Citrix and F5
+-   Microsoft 365
+-   Identity and Security
+-   Environmental, Social and Governance (ESG)
+-   IT/OT

 This could be as simple as an informal discussion over coffee or something a bit more formal.
 I have my own Australian registered Pty Ltd business so can be engaged directly or am also happy to assist other systems integrators or businesses if you already have a working relationship with another business.

 ## Partnering